rockorager/webmention-verifier/README.md

 - `wm-source`: Equal to `source`
 - `wm-target`: Equal to `target`
 - `wm-property`: Equal to the type of webmention ("in-reply-to","like-of","arbitrary-value")

+### Synchronous vs Asynchronous processing
+This verifier does all it's check synchronously.
+This is not recommended by the spec, but it is not capable of knowing how to form a location URL for you to respond to the sender with.
+So it doesn't do that.

+It would be possible to add an option to have the verifier respond in an async matter (do what it can without fetching, respond with a code, and you handle the location URL crafting on your end while it finishes up verification);.

 ## Things to do on your end
 1. Assign an ID